bmeaut/MLMP/ClassicPotency/README.md

 - **CP5** A cross-level reference is an edge that runs between two nodes that are on different levels.
 Cross-level references are not allowed.
 Strictly speaking, this requirement relates to "strict meta-modeling" frameworks like the OCA.

 - **CP6** "The potency of a model element is an integer that defines the depth to which a model element can be instantiated."
-Therefore, every model element can optionally have potency assigned.
-Model elements with no potency restrictions can be instantiated on any level below in an arbitrary instantiation chain.
+Therefore, every model element must have potency assigned.

 - **CP7** "... potency of a model element cannot be greater than its level ..."